-The artist's book, A Guide to Modern Camp Homes: 10 New Models & Plans for Persons Of Japanese Ancestry, is both fictional and factual, gets to the heart of something I’ve long thought about.
+The artist's book, A Guide to Modern Camp Homes: 10 New Models & Plans for Persons Of Japanese Ancestry, is both fictional and factual, and gets to the heart of something I’ve long thought about.
 What was it like for members of my family, and for the larger Japanese American community, to be uprooted from what they knew as their safe, personal space — their home — and moved to empty, dusty, communal rooms smelling of freshly cut wood?

 When you remove an entire ethnic group from a region, as 120,000 Japanese Americans were in 1942, you displace a community diverse in social class and income, which is reflected in wide ranging types of housing, from urban apartments to rural farmhouses.
 They ended up living for years in military-style barracks, the original design of which was meant to be temporary.